When I talk about teams in this post I mean any group of people such as a team, a project, a programme, a department or a company.

 Most importantly, they have to be credible feedback loops where we really learn something.
 In chemistry class, at school, we didn’t experiment by reading about experiments or simulating them, we experimented by really mixing powders together (and wafting them over bunsen burners in the hope of something loud and spectacular).
 In business, this means we test our ideas out by really doing it, just like Starbucks did.

 Of course, there will always be circumstances where this real-world trial and error approach is not possible.
 In HM Government this is particularly true where policy and legislation prevents an early release of the business and IT service.
-In these cases, the learning feedback loop is still very important but we have to be more nuanced in applying it, for example, by creating a working replica of the live service, running dress rehearsals with real working software, business processes and procedures.
+In these cases, the learning feedback loop is still very important but we have to be more nuanced in applying it, for example, by starting with visualization techniques to hone the planning process and moving on creating a working replica of the live service, running dress rehearsals with real working software, business processes and procedures.